nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Use the comma as separator for thousands (37,000).

-To join two sentences into one, you must use a conjunction (and, or , but) along with the comma, or use the semicolon.
+To join two sentences into one, you must use a conjunction (and, or, but) along with the comma, or use the semicolon.

 Ampersand
 ~~~~~~~~~

-Avoid the ampersand "`&`" and use "`and`" instead unless the ampersand is part
+Avoid the ampersand "`&`" and use "`and`" instead, unless the ampersand is part
 of a proper name (e.g., Ben \& Jerry's).

 The ampersand is a special character and can be used, for example, to :ref:`align multi-line equations <math_style>`.